Programming & Data Processing

 // Result: "hello world"

-Example 2: Convert Text to Slug
+Example 2: Convert text to a slug

 function createSlug(text) {